shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 ### How the Framework Helps Followers

 If you're not a leader, you can still benefit from my framework.
-The idea is to identify your leaders' strengths, and leveraege them at their strongest axes.
+The idea is to identify your leaders' strengths, and leverage them at their strongest axes.

 * **Better understanding of leaders:** Recognizing the different axes of leadership allows you to better figure out your leaders.
 You can better understand their motivations, strengths, and potential limitations.
 This empowers you to:
     * Appreciate different leadership styles: Instead of judging a leader based on a single trait, you can appreciate their unique way of contributing to the team.